 The proposed site sits to the south of the M20 and west of junction 11 and stretches from the village of Lympne to the south to Barrow Hill in the west.
-It covers around 700 hectares and includes the former Folkestone Racecourse, the Link Industrial Park, Newingreen and Westenhanger village and station.
+It covers around 700 hectares and includes the former Folkestone Racecourse, Newingreen and Westenhanger village and station.
 Existing communities nearby include Stanford and Sellindge.
-Larger settlements in this area of the county and nearby to Otterpool Park include Ashford, Hythe and Folkestone.
+Larger towns in this area of the county include Ashford, Hythe and Folkestone.

 Why has this location been chosen?

 There are a number of restrictions on where development can take place in the area – much of the district sits in the North Downs Area of Outstanding Natural Beauty and large areas are at risk of flooding.
 A report by AECOM also found that other areas of the district don’t have the capacity to make a significant contribution to growth, based on reasons including environment, lack of infrastructure and flood concerns.
 Otterpool Park is a great rural location which is ideal for a garden town.
 The area is close to the motorway, has an existing railway station and is large enough to be able to create a settlement that has plenty of space for residents to live, work and enjoy a range of leisure facilities.
 It is close to the Channel Tunnel and the Kent coast is minutes away.

 Why can’t brownfield sites be used, or the many vacant properties around the area already?